 This is where you will have to put in the work and time planning.

-Successful artists have learned how to market their art business, and you will have to do the same if you wish to sell your art online.
+Successful artists have learned how to market their art business, and you must do the same if you wish to sell your art online.

-As you probably already know, Facebook is one of the most popular social media sites despite algorithm changes for small businesses.
+As you probably already know, despite algorithm changes for small businesses, Facebook is one of the most popular social media sites.

 If you are starting a social media marketing plan, Facebook should be the first platform to use.